 - Any exercise that pulls at or puts pressure on your C-section scar

-This is not the time to push through the pain.
-Focus on no-impact and low-impact workouts for the first few months following a C-section delivery, and if you’re not sure, then just avoid it.
+This isn’t the time to push through the pain.
+Focus on no-impact and low-impact workouts for the first few months following a C-section delivery, and if you’re not sure if something is too intense, it’s best to just avoid it.

-Postpartum exercise is very important for your physical and mental health, but it’s even more important to make sure that you’re healing properly before getting into your post-pregnancy exercise regimen.
+Postpartum exercise is important for your physical and mental health, but it’s even more important to make sure that you’re healing properly before beginning a post-pregnancy exercise regimen.

-If you are struggling with walking or experiencing pain on or around your C-section scar, make an appointment with your doctor and hold off on exercising until after you have been cleared.
+If you’re experiencing pain on or around your C-section scar while walking, make an appointment with your health care provider and hold off on exercising until after they say it’s safe to start.